Gravitational resonances on $f(T)$-branes: Gravitational resonances in various -brane models

 By combining the fit function \eqref{fitm1} and the two conditions \eqref{limitM}, \eqref{limitkb}, the restricted expressions of the mass of the first resonance $m_{1}$ with the combination parameter $\bar b$ can be obtained

 The shadow regions of Fig.~\ref{model1limit} show the available ranges of the parameters $k$ and $m_{1}$, respectively.
-From Fig.~\ref{figgrlimitk-b}, we can see that only if $\bar{b}>7.9\times10^{9}$, the two restricted conditions \eqref{limitM} and \eqref{limitkb} of $k$ could be satisfied, which means that the parameter $\bar{b}$ has a lower bound.
+From Fig.~\ref{figgrlimitk-b}, we can see that only if

+the two restricted conditions \eqref{limitM} and \eqref{limitkb} of $k$ could be satisfied, which means that the parameter $\bar{b}$ has a lower bound.
 And the corresponding constraint of the parameter $k$ is $k\gtrsim9.5\times{10^{-7}}~\text{eV}$.
 From Fig.~\ref{figgrlimitm-b}, we can see that the first resonance mass $m_{1}$ has a lower bound, i.e., $m_{1}\gtrsim 4\times 10^{-16}~\text{eV}$.
-But there are some problems here.
-First, when we fit the functions (\ref{fitm1}) and (\ref{fitt1}), the value of $\bar b$ is much smaller than $7.9~\times 10^{9}$.
-When the value of $\bar{b}$ is very large, we cannot guarantee that the fit function is still valid.
-Second, such a large $\bar{b}$ value means that the thickness $b$ of the brane is also very large, which may cause the effective four-dimensional Newtonian potential deviate the squared inverse law at very large distance.
-Therefore, we consider $f(T)$ gravity and see what effects the torsion will have.
+But there are some problems here:

+(1) In any realistic brane scenario, the matter fields on the brane will cover the entire thickness of the brane along the extra dimension.
+On the other hand, such a large $\bar{b}$ value means that the thickness of the brane is also very large.
+Within our constraints, $k$ is about $10^{-6}$eV and $\bar{b}$ is about $10^{10}$.
+The corresponding size of $b=\frac{\bar{b}}{k}$ is about $10^{11}$cm, which will cause the effective four-dimensional gravitational potential deviates from the squared inverse law at a very large distance.
+According to the method of Ref.~\cite{Csaki:2000fc}, the correction term to the Newtonian potential from all massive gravitons in this model is